38valleys/dagaz/README.md

 ----------------------

 For example, the output will be as follows
-(guess how the labels are determied!)
+(guess how the labels are determied by the name of authors!)

  [B]  S. H. Brook, "How to survive --- although I am already dead", ...

  [Cho] T. T. Chopper, "On a problem about medical treatment on the sea", .,.

  [Cr1] S. Crocodile, "An efficient way of managing a large community", ...

  [Ch2] S. Crocodile, "A new method of analysing sands", ...

  [V-Chr]  M. Valentine and M. M. Christmas, "Women in a company", ...